sillsdev/ptx2pdf/docs/documentation/figures.md

 ```
 The `span*0.6` says the figure should be scaled to span the page and then scaled
 down to 60% of that size.

+### scale Attribute

+While in USFM2 the `size` attribute position has been extended to support a
+scale factor via `*`.
+This is not ideal and in USFM3 it is better to separate
+the scale factor into its own `scale` attribute.
+This value is a multipler that
+scales an image after its size has been established via the `size` attribute.
+A
+value of `1.0` implies no size change.

 ### x-xetex Attribute